Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 ![connect slack](https://user-images.githubusercontent.com/90637953/223587265-019faec4-279a-4ebe-b410-5fe2a3982a1d.gif)

 Go to Admin > Notifications to allow permissions to a Slack workspace.
-This is required before you can select Slack channels to recieve system wide notifications as well as for any user to add Slack channels for specific experiments, feature flags, or metrics.
+This is required before you can select Slack channels to receive system wide notifications as well as for any user to add Slack channels for specific experiments, feature flags, or metrics.

 ## Configure System Wide Slack Notifications